The humble spreadsheet is making a comeback.

 Both Blockspring and Supermetrics come with a learning curve, and are useful for slightly different jobs – diving straight into the deep end can come at the risk of bellyflopping.

-In this post I’ll cover 5 ways I use Blockspring and Supermetrics:
+In this post, I’ll cover 5 ways we use Blockspring and Supermetrics to automate our marketing.

 Both tools are spreadsheet add-ons, which means they come with a handy user interface in the sidebar of a Google or Excel sheet.